RubenLaube-Pohto/twitter-client/README.md

 The final application allows the user to
 - login
-- get tweet from home timeline
+- get tweets from home timeline
 - get own tweets
 - send basic tweets